Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions

 \subsection{Ablation Study}

-For the ablation study, we use GBR instead of ITL models to validate the performance of \emph{Latent Dependency Factor} using non-transfer models.
+For the ablation study, we use GBR instead of ITL models to validate the performance of non-transfer models using LDF-imputed data.
 Fig.\ref{combined-ablation}(b) shows the comparison between GBR [LDF], GBR [LDF-A], GBR (target only), NNW, and NNW [LDF].
-For eastern US source data, we observe that only NNW[LDF] performs better than GBR [LDF].
-For north-eastern US source data, we observe a performance improvement for GBR [LDF] when the number of sensors increases.
-While GBR [LDF] does not outperform NNW [LDF], the improvement in prediction performance signifies the effectiveness of LDF.
+For both the eastern US and the north-eastern US as source data, GBR [LDF] is the second-best performing model.
+Though it doesn't outperform NNW [LDF], the improved predictions highlight LDF's effectiveness.

-Another way to test the performance of LDF for non-ITL models is applying it to the FNN transfer model, for which we already presented results in Table~\ref{east-source} and Table~\ref{north-east-source}.
-Hence, our claim holds that LDF is effective with ITL and multivariate regression models but not other transfer models.
+The performance of FNN [LDF] and FNN [LDF-A] in Table~\ref{east-source} and Table~\ref{north-east-source} further tests LDF with non-ITL models, confirming that LDF is effective with ITL and multivariate regression models but not other transfer models.